 Models of Disability

-For example: Using different means of communications to match the requirements of the individuals in the class will enable all children the right to communication.
+For example: using different means of communications to match the requirements of the individuals in the class will enable all children to communicate.

 The Social Model of Disability leads us naturally towards a desire to develop Inclusive Practice.

-For example: A disabled person may use a wheel chair - this is NOT a ‘problem’, the problem is the lack of a ramp!
+For example: A disabled person may use a wheel chair - this is not a problem, the problem is if there is no ramp!